 The swaps and additions to make the brownies taste homemade are what make the "recipe" over the brand of mix used in this case.

 How to Make Boxed Brownies Better

 - Instead of oil, use butter.
-This helps the brownies have a richer flavor.
+This helps the amazing brownies have a richer flavor.
 Some say that you need to add an extra tablespoon of butter when using it instead of oil since oil is 100% fat and butter is not, but I always substitute the same amount stated on the packaging.
 You could also use ghee/clarified butter.

-- Instead of water, use milk, or preferably brewed coffee.
-Just like in cooking, baking with water doesn’t add much flavor.
-One of my favorite brownie mix hacks is to use coffee in brownies as coffee intensifies that chocolate flavor but doesn’t make the baked good taste like coffee, though some that really abhor the taste of coffee might pick up on it.
-If I don’t have leftover brewed coffee, I always have a jar of instant espresso powder on hand to use.
+- Instead of water, use milk, cola, or preferably brewed coffee.
+Just like in cooking, baking with water doesn't add much flavor.
+One of my favorite brownie mix hacks is to use coffee in brownies as coffee intensifies that chocolate flavor but doesn't make the baked good taste like coffee, though some that really abhor the taste of coffee might pick up on it.
+If I don't have leftover brewed coffee, I always have a jar of instant espresso powder on hand to use.

 - Add more flavor with an extract and cocoa powder.
 Extracts are commonly used in baking and there are a variety of flavors you can use.
 Vanilla extract adds a nice sweet flavor we all love.
 But you can also change up the flavor of your brownies with extracts like orange or peppermint.
 Adding a tablespoon or 2 of cocoa powder (or even hot chocolate mix) will give an extra chocolate flavor punch.

 - Try out different mix-ins.
-One of the best ways to kick boxed mixes up a notch is to add some extra ingredients to take them to the next level .
-This can be candy pieces, coconut flakes, nuts, chocolate chips, marshmallows, bacon or pretty much anything you’d like to try.
+One of the best ways to kick box mix brownies up a notch is to add some extra ingredients to take them to the next level .
+This can be candy pieces, coconut flakes, nuts, chocolate chips, marshmallows, bacon, or pretty much anything you'd like to try.

 - Turn it into something fancy.
 Brownies are great on their own, but you can also jazz them up a bit, like turning them into a brownie strawberry shortcake.
 Yum!